NOTIS’ Community Interpreters Division presents

 Certificates of Attendance will be awarded to all who arrive on time and stay for the entire workshop.
 Please allow yourself enough time to log on and sign in before the webshop begins.
 While latecomers are welcome to stay for the educational value of the webshop, DSHS will not provide CE credit if you arrive late, for any reason.

 Refunds?
 No refunds can be given after January 9th.
 A $10 processing fee will apply for refunds requested before January 9th.
 Contact the NOTIS office manager for cancellation.
 Transfer of credit to another workshop is not allowed.
-No refunds will be given for reasons unrelated to this content, such as unstable internet connection, not receiving reminders, or problems with system requirements.
+No refunds will be given for reasons unrelated to this content, such as an unstable internet connection, issues with third-party applications, not receiving reminders, or problems with system requirements.

 Be sure to read System Requirements for Zoom.